dennisshushack/BlockchainApp/ChainLink/README.md

 7. Save the Oracle contract address i.e. 0xA67d3d9e86E932D29217dB73Fb269c753748aF31

 ## Setting up a ChainLink Job:
+Chainlink nodes require jobs to do anything useful.
+For example, posting asset price data on-chain requires jobs.
+Chainlink nodes support the following job types.
+In this example we will deploy one, that can get a specific unit256
 1. Go to the Node frontend -> Jobs -> New Jobs
 1. Take the following code and change the YOUR_OPERATOR_CONTRACT_ADDRESS with your deployed Oracle.sol contract address.
 Save this as a new job.
 ```